Hurricane death toll rises to 17 as search goes on in Florida

 “It’s OK if you want to live on the coast or on top of a mountain that sees wildfires or whatever, but you have to build to a higher standard,” he said.
 “If we’re going to rebuild, do it right.”

-By Friday morning the remnants of Michael had moved into the Atlantic Ocean northeast of Norfolk, Virginia, but still could bring up to 5 inches (13 cm) of rain to parts of New England, the National Hurricane Center said.
+By Friday morning the remnants of the storm were located about 275 miles (445 km) southwest of Nantucket, Massachusetts, with maximum sustained winds of 65 miles (100 km) per hour.

-About 1.5 million homes and businesses were without power from Florida to Virginia on Friday, according to utility companies.
+About one million homes and businesses were without power from Florida to Virginia on Friday, according to utility companies.

 It could be weeks before power is restored to the most damaged parts of Florida.